-- I Incomplete
+I Incomplete

-- IP In Progress
+IP In Progress

-- P Passing
+P Passing

-- W Withdrawn
+W Withdrawn

-- AU Audit.
-No credit or quality points awarded.
+AU Audit (No credit or quality points

+awarded.)

 The credit hours for courses in which P, W, I, or IP are awarded are not considered in calculating either the semester or the cumulative index; hours in courses awarded F will be included in hours attempted and will be used in calculating the semester index and the cumulative index.
 A W may not be given within three weeks before the last scheduled class of the semester or within two weeks before the last scheduled class of the summer session.
-Once a W is recorded, the grade can be changed only be retaking the course.
+Once a W is recorded, the grade can be changed only by retaking the course.